ringcentral/engage-voice-api-docs/docs/dialing/quick-start.md

-# Engage Voice Queue Group Quick Start
+# Engage Voice Dial Group Quick Start

 Welcome to the Engage Voice Platform.
-In this quick start, we are going to create a queue group for an account.
+In this Quick Start, we are going to create a predictive dial group for an account.
 Let's get started.

 ## Create an App